-In 2009, the Company also entered into a two-year tissue processing agreement with another vendor.
+In 2009, the Company also entered into a two-year tissue processing agreement with LifeNet.
 Tissue processing fees are based on a combination of a per week and a per donor batch rate.
 In 2012 the parties agreed to an extension for an additional twelve months and amended the agreement to provide for automatic twelve month renewals.

 In August 2008, the Company entered into an agreement to distribute the AxoGuard[®] product worldwide in the field of peripheral nerve repair, and the parties subsequently amended the agreement in March, 2012.
-The agreement has an initial seven-year term from the date of the original agreement and following such initial term, the agreement automatically renews for an additional seven (7) year period provided that the parties agree to meet at least ninety (90) days before the end of such initial term to review whether the purchase price of the products obtained from Cook Biotech need to be adjusted and reasonably agree to such adjustment in writing, where such agreement shall not be unreasonably withheld.
+The agreement has an initial seven-year term from the date of the original agreement and following such initial term, the agreement automatically renews for an additional seven (7) year period pursuant to AxoGen's and Cook's agreement as to meeting the parameters for such renewal.
+AxoGen and Cook Biotech have agreed that the parameters for renewal have been met and the contract will automatically renew for the additional seven (7) year period.
 The Cook Biotech agreement also requires certain minimum purchases, although through mutual agreement the parties have not established such minimums and to date have not enforced such provision, and establishes a formula for the transfer cost of the AxoGuard[®] products.
+Under the agreement, AxoGen provides purchase orders to Cook Biotech, and Cook Biotech fulfills the purchase orders.